 Why 2,500 calories (kcals)?

 Government guidelines recommend a daily calorie intake of 2,500kcals for men.
 The recommendation for women is 2,000kcals and for children is 1,800kcals.
-If you want to get closer to the GDA most relevant to you, choose the lower calorie options from the choices provided below for each meal.
+However, you've probably noticed that food labels refer to one standard Reference Intake (RI) set of figures – those for a moderately active female.
+We've chosen 2,500kcals as our target value so you can tailor your menu to the Reference Intake most relevant to you.
+Simply choose the lower calorie options from the choices provided below for each meal.

 All of the recipes listed below have the nutritional information for fat, saturated fat, protein, carbohydrates and salt listed at the end of each recipe.
-If you are trying to stick to a particular guideline daily amount (GDA) please consult each recipe individually.
+If you are trying to stick to a particular Reference Intake (RI) please consult each recipe individually.

-You can find a list of GDA's for men, women and children on the Food and Drink Federation's website.
+You can find a list of RIs for men, women and children on the NHS website.

 Christmas Day menu